TylerLandowski/BrainHawk/README.md

 end
 ```

 Inside that if statement is where you should put code to communicate with the server.
-Let's say you want to send a screenshot, grab new controls, and ask if we should reset the game to the save.
+Let's say you want to send a screenshot, grab new controls, store some variable x on the server, and ask if we should reset the game to the save.
 Inside the if statement, we'd place this code:

 ```lua
 c:saveScreenshot()